WDP Part 11: Security Considerations

 - Security incident diagnostics

-1. Introduction
+1. Introduction#

-1.1 Purpose
+1.1 Purpose#

 Security is a critical concern when transmitting diagnostic information.
 This specification provides guidance on:

-- PII Protection - Preventing leakage of user data in error messages
+- PII Protection: Preventing leakage of user data in error messages

-- Sensitive Data - Handling credentials, tokens, and secrets
+- Sensitive Data: Handling credentials, tokens, and secrets

-- Data Minimization - Only including necessary information
+- Data Minimization: Including only necessary information

-- Secure Distribution - Protecting catalog integrity
+- Secure Distribution: Protecting catalog integrity

-1.2 Scope
+1.2 Scope#

 This document covers security considerations for: